 PLAY THE GAME

-Small businesses, people-driven start-ups, anti-racist, pro-LGBTQ+, & feminist creatives and communities, orgs doing social good, people making amazing things, students of any age with questions, and nerds (yes, that really niche obsession of yours counts too).
+Small and local businesses, creatives and communities that are anti-racist, pro-LGBTQ+, feminist, and BIPOC-operated, organizations doing social good, students of any age with questions about anything (if I don't have your answer, I'll help you find it), and especially nerds (that extremely niche obsession of yours counts too).